cwimpy/academic-kickstart/content/syllabus/_index.md

 Your development will be demonstrated by your ability to:

-1. Solve econometric and statistical problems using `Stata`.
+1. Solve econometric and statistical problems using `Stata` and `R`.
 2. Identify appropriate techniques and functions for evaluating advanced quantitative research problems.
 3. Apply advanced problem-solving and data analysis skills to theoretical problems from the literature.